BHSmith3/Keras-Cox-Model/README.md

 KerasSurvivalDocumentation.pdf gives some of the theory and information behind the code.

-kidtx.csv file can be used to upload the kidney transplant dataset that is used in the lifelines module in python.
+kidtx.csv is a file that can be used to upload the kidney transplant dataset that is used in the lifelines module in python.

 keras_coxph.py is a python script that implements the Cox partial likelihood function.